MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/behavior-format-date-time-attribute.md

 To resolve this, a user can either:

 * Change the form to time zone independent which will retain the UTC value.
 This only works if the user does not need the form to display in user local time.
-* Modify their script to detect the time zone offset used, recalculate back to UTC within the script, then take action.
+* Modify their script to detect the time zone offset used, recalculate back to UTC within the script, and then take action.

 ### See also
  [Sample: Convert date and time values](/dynamics365/customer-engagement/developer/org-service/sample-convert-date-time-behavior.md)